theguly/gpattern/README.md

-bornt as fork of https://github.com/ickerwx/pattern
+born as fork of https://github.com/ickerwx/pattern

 main differences:
 - by default, the script creates